The countries that have the most expensive and cheapest gasoline

 “There are a number of reasons for privatization, but lowering prices is not one of them,” he says.

 “With the arrival of private investment, it is possible to meet the need for refining capacity and create transport infrastructure”, he says.
-“But if privatization was done anyway, you run the risk of replacing the current model with a private monopoly — which is absolutely no benefit.”
+“But if privatization was carried out anyway, you run the risk of replacing the current model with a private monopoly, which has absolutely no advantage.”